 It’s beautiful, clean, spacious, and beautifully designed, especially in its interiors.
 Among the accommodations close to the clinic, this offers a lot more to the guests.

 It has two restaurants, an outdoor pool, and a gym.
-It is also within the heart of Zona, which is like an entertainment and social district of the city so that you can experience the metro, particularly at night.
+It is also within the heart of Zona, which is like the entertainment and social district of the city so that you can experience the metro, particularly at night.